awaisah/Herokuapp-test-api/README.md

 ### London longitude and latitude

 In order to get a starting point I first found the coordinates to start with for London.
 I simply typed "London longitude and latitude" whcih returned "51.5074° N, 0.1278° W" which would be Latitude: 51.5074 and Longitude: 0.1278.
 I have hardcoded this into my api.js file.
 Understandably these values will very much likely vary for different individuals depending on the source and the exactly location within London being used.

+### Run Project

+Once you have cloned this repository perform 'npm install' on the root directory.
+This will install the dependencies for the project (e.g. axios, express).
+Once the install process is complete proceed to enter 'npm start' which should start the server.
+You should expect to see the following message in your terminal "Listening to requests on http://localhost:3000".
+This tells us that the server is accessible at http://localhost:3000.